 After a cocaine binge over Easter weekend, Shelley meets with Nicole and Tara in Hampstead.
 During their conversation at The Magdala, Shelley is shocked to learn that one of the clients who raped her also raped them.
 With her friends, she plots revenge.
 But when she embroils Len, a heroin addict and small-time criminal who, unknowingly to her, is also taking a shot at something bigger, their attempt to stop the serial rapist is in jeopardy.

 “Unforgivable, Unputdownable.
 Great characters you will walk beside from page one.
 Great story you will not want to end.”
 Sheila Quigley author of The Seahills series and The Holy Island trilogy.

-This short charity publication is unedited transcript from a video interview I undertook with a woman working as a London call girl for my research on prostitution in the late 1990s.
+This short publication is the unedited transcript from a video interview I undertook with a woman working as a London call girl in the late 1990s.
 It is an enlightening and moving, firsthand account of a woman’s life affected by prostitution, exposing the emotional, psychological and social effects.
-I have made it available to download from Amazon worldwide with all royalties donated to Beyond the Streets, a charity working to end sexual exploitation.
+I have made it available to download from Amazon, and as the woman interviewed, referred to as Q, is no longer alive, all royalties are donated to Beyond the Streets, a charity working to end sexual exploitation.

 “Read it because she sounds like an interesting person; because it will make you cry for her and admire her; and because she describes a slice of female experience that is all too common and all too little discussed.”
 The F-Word